programmer4web/react-date-range-picker-pro/README.md

 }
 ```

+## 💖 Become a Sponsor

+This project is fully supported by sponsors!
+If you find this date range picker useful, please consider [becoming a sponsor](https://github.com/sponsors/programmer4web) to help maintain and improve it.

 ### CSS Styling

 The component styles are automatically injected when you import the component.
 For **Storybook** or **Server-Side Rendering** setups, you may need to manually import the CSS: